Trekking in Morocco

 Shift Gears and indulge in Camel Trekking

 But the mesmerizing Sahara with its lovely shades of orange isn’t the only desert where you go camel trekking.
 The Erfoud, Zadora and Merzouga desert each have unique traits which are not only pleasing to the eye.
 But also very popular destinations to take in and appreciate some of Morocco’s charming barren lands on foot.

 The Atlas Mountain range and Oasis of Marrakech are also very popular spots for camel trekking.
 You’ll fall in love with the desert sunsets, as the sun disappears behind the sand dunes, Gradually dismissing its beautiful, cascading shades of orange and yellow.

 As the night sets in, relax and enjoy a little Berber hospitality under a clear, starry night.
 The footprints you leave behind during your camel trekking in Morocco deserts will certainly leave everlasting footprints in your hearts too for a long time to come.

 Trekking in Morocco during winters

-At night, it’s a different story altogether – with below-zero freezing temperatures and permanent snow cover in trekking areas that sit above 9,000 feet.
-The Atlas Mountains are especially fun for those who like to experience the thrill of all-weather conditions while trekking in Morocco.
+At night, it’s a different story altogether. with below zero freezing temperatures.
+Permanent snow cover in trekking areas that sit above 9,000 feet.
+The Atlas Mountains are especially fun for those who like to experience the thrill of all-weather conditions.
+While trekking in Morocco.

 Where to start?

 A 2-3 day trek leads you straight to Mt.
-Toubkal’s peak – however, be prepared to take special equipment and gear with you such as ice axes, snow boots, crampons and the like, in order to enjoy the experience to its fullest.
-As our tour guide takes you to the top, you’ll across some of the most breathtaking valleys, rivers and forests in Morocco.
+Toubkal’s peak – however, be prepared to take special equipment and gear with you such as ice axes, snow boots, crampons and the like. in order to enjoy the experience to its fullest.
+As our tour guide takes you to the top.
+You’ll come across some of the most breathtaking valleys, rivers and forests in Morocco.